MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

       SERIAL_DRIVER_clear_interrupt();
       SERIAL_DRIVER_disable_interrupt(END_OF_COPY);

-      // end of copy, unlock the Graphics Engine without changing the back buffer address LLUI_DISPLAY_setDrawingBuffer(_flush_identifier, back_buffer, true); // true: called under interrupt }
+      // end of transmission, unlock the Graphics Engine without changing the back buffer address LLUI_DISPLAY_setDrawingBuffer(_flush_identifier, back_buffer, true); // true: called under interrupt }

 **Software**

-The copy (serial data sent) cannot be performed in hardware or require a software loop to send all data.
+The serial data transmission cannot be performed in hardware or require a software loop to transmit all data.
-This sent must not be performed in the ``flush()`` function (see above).
+This transmission must not be performed in the ``flush()`` function (see above).
-A dedicated OS task is required to perform this sent.
+A dedicated OS task is required to perform this transmission.

 .. code:: c